[HISTORY: Adopted by the Borough Council of the Borough of Middletown 12-17-2013 by Ord. No. 1299. Amendments noted where applicable.]

 Any order or proclamation declaring, continuing or terminating a local disaster emergency shall be given prompt publicity and shall be filed with the Pennsylvania Emergency Management Agency.

 Pursuant to the provisions of the Emergency Management Services Code, being a part of Act 323 enacted November 26, 1978, P.L.
 1332, beginning particularly with Section 7501, sometimes cited as 35 Pa.C.S.A. § 7501, the local Middletown Emergency Management Agency is hereby formally established in accordance with the plan and program of the Pennsylvania Emergency Management Agency.
-To assure prompt, proper and effective discharge of basic borough responsibilities relating to civil defense and disaster preparedness, operations and recovery, the Middletown Emergency Management Agency is vested with authority and responsibility for emergency management, response and recovery within the territorial limits of the Borough of Middletown.
+To assure prompt, proper and effective discharge of basic Borough responsibilities relating to civil defense and disaster preparedness, operations and recovery, the Middletown Emergency Management Agency is vested with authority and responsibility for emergency management, response and recovery planning within the territorial limits of the Borough of Middletown and for rendering advice and assistance to the Director of Crisis Management (DCM) in the execution of the Emergency Operations Plan (EOP) for the Borough of Middletown.
 In addition, it shall conduct such services outside of its jurisdictional limits as may be required under Act 323.

-Said Middletown Emergency Management Agency shall have a coordinator who, subject to the direction and control of the Mayor, shall be responsible for planning, administration and operation.
+Said Middletown Emergency Management Agency shall have a Coordinator who, subject to the direction and control of the Borough Council, shall be responsible for civil defense and emergency planning and for providing advice and assistance to the Director of Crisis Management in the implementation of the Middletown Emergency Operations Plan planning, administration and operation.
 Pursuant to Section 7502 of Act 323, the Borough Council shall make the recommendation, as the occasion may arise, to the Governor concerning the person to be appointed by the Governor as such Coordinator at this local level in Middletown.
 Said Coordinator, pursuant to Section 7502(g) of Act 323, shall be reimbursed for actual expenses incurred in the performance of his duties.
-In addition, said Coordinator may receive such compensation as the Middletown Borough Council may, from time to time, provide, The term "Coordinator" includes "Acting Coordinator."
+In addition, said Coordinator may receive such compensation as the Middletown Borough Council may, from time to time, provide.
+The term "Coordinator" includes "Acting Coordinator."

-Said Middletown Emergency Management Agency, through said Coordinator (subject to the direction and approval of the Mayor and within budgetary and other limits of funding available), shall implement the provisions of Section 7503 of Act 323 requiring that each political subdivision shall:
+Said Middletown Emergency Management Agency, through said Coordinator (subject to the direction and approval of the Borough Council and within budgetary and other limits of funding available), shall implement the provisions of Section 7503 of Act 323, requiring that each political subdivision shall:

 Prepare, maintain and keep current a disaster emergency management plan for the prevention and minimization of injury and damage caused by disaster, prompt and effective response to disaster and disaster emergency relief and recovery in consonance with the Pennsylvania Emergency Management Plan.